acsaadk/TaskManager/README.md

 # Docker + Lumen with Nginx and MySQL

+The source code of the project can be found in `/images/php/app/`.

 ### Configuration

 To change configuration values, look in the `docker-compose.yml` file and change the `php` container's environment variables.
 These directly correlate to the Lumen environment variables.